soulwing/wildfly-jgroups-aws-ping/README.md

 Using AWS_PING with JGroups in an Application
 ---------------------------------------------

-If you application uses JGroups directly, you can use the AWS_PING protocol by replacing in your JGroups stack the current discovery protocol (`MPING` or `TCPPING`) with the `AWS_PING` configuration like this:
+If your application uses JGroups directly, you can use the AWS_PING protocol by replacing in your JGroups stack the current discovery protocol (`MPING` or `TCPPING`) with the `AWS_PING` configuration like this:

 ``` xml
   <protocol type="com.meltmedia.jgroups.aws.AWS_PING" module="org.jgroups.aws:awsping">